We don’t say people with dyslexia will learn to read, so we shouldn’t say that people with dyscalculia will never learn to do math.

 What is Dyscalculia?

-Dyscalculia is a learning disability that makes difficult for a child to understand math related concepts, basic mathematical skills like addition, subtraction, word problems etc.
+Dyscalculia is a learning disability that makes it difficult for a child to understand math-related concepts, and basic mathematical skills like addition, subtraction, word problems, etc.

 - Struggle to count forward or backward numbers,